Pursuing A Green Card Through Consular Processing

 Get Guidance From A Team That Cares

-Do you have questions about Consular Processing?
+Do you have questions about consular processing?
 We are ready to answer them and give you realistic expectations of what to expect.
-Contact our office to speak with one of our team members about scheduling an initial consultation.
+Contact our office in Seattle, Washington, to speak with one of our team members about scheduling an initial consultation.
 To reach us, please call 206-745-9241 or send us an email.
+We represent clients around the globe.